warlockBC5000/ITP270-Python/snake-game.md

 Increase the score.
 Generate new food at a random position.
 If the snake collides with itself or goes out of bounds:
-Set the game over flag to True.
+Set the game over flag to True.<br>

 Step 10: Update the Display

 Clear the screen.
 Draw the food.
 Draw the snake segments.
-Update the display to show the current game state.
+Update the display to show the current game state.<br>

 Step 11: Frame Rate Control

-Cap the frame rate to control the speed of the game.
+Cap the frame rate to control the speed of the game.<br>

 Step 12: Game Over

-When the game is over, display a "Game Over" message along with the player's score.
+When the game ends, display a "Game Over" message along with the player's score.
-Wait for a key press to exit the game.
+Wait for a key press to exit the game.<br>

 Step 13: Quit Pygame

 Quit Pygame when the game is done.